Chart Color Schemes

 Boondall is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census, Boondall's dwelling structures consisted of 83.1% houses and 16.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 56.6% houses and 43.4% other dwellings.
-Home ownership in Boondall stood at 31.5%, with mortgaged dwellings at 39.8% and rented ones at 28.7%.
-The median monthly mortgage repayment was $1,800, lower than Brisbane metro's $1,950.
-The median weekly rent in Boondall was $415, higher than Brisbane metro's $400.
-Nationally, Boondall's mortgage repayments were lower at $1,863 and rents were substantially higher at $375.
+As evaluated at the latest Census, dwelling structure in Boondall comprised 83.1% houses and 16.9% other dwellings such as semi-detached homes, apartments, and others.
+In comparison, Brisbane metro had 56.6% houses and 43.4% other dwellings.
+Home ownership in Boondall was at 31.5%, with the remaining dwellings either mortgaged (39.8%) or rented (28.7%).
+The median monthly mortgage repayment in Boondall was $1,800, below Brisbane metro's average of $1,950.
+The median weekly rent figure in Boondall was recorded at $415, compared to Brisbane metro's $400.
+Nationally, Boondall's mortgage repayments were lower than the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing